 Bonus Checklist #1

 These are not puppy products, but instead a list of a few contacts you should have before or shortly after you bring home your puppy.

 39. Veterinarian/24 hr Emergency Vet

-Hamilton Animal Hospital was our go to vet from day one with Linus.
-We liked the vets and staff and continued to take him their even after we moved to a different city.
+Hamilton Animal Hospital was our go-to vet from day one with Linus.
+We liked the vets and staff and continued to take him there even after we moved to a different city.
 Also, make sure you have the phone number and address for your closest 24 hr Emergency Vet Office.

 40. Dog Trainer

 Before we brought home our first puppy Linus we knew he would be going to local pet trainer Sue Myles.
 It’s a good idea to have a training plan and a good dog trainer ready to help you when your puppy is not being an angel.

 QUICK TIP: Even though we’ve been training puppies for over a decade we still take our pups to group training classes.
 It’s important for your puppy to not only learn obedience but to learn how to properly socialize with other puppies.